machinetranslate/machinetranslate.org/concepts/n-gram.md

 N-grams are commonly used in [language models](/concepts/language-model), for example in an [n-gram maximum likelihood estimate](/concepts/language-model#n-gram-maximum-likelihood-estimate).
 N-grams are also used in language identification and translation models for [statistical machine translation](/approaches/statistical-machine-translation.md).

-The table below has common names and notation:

 | Number of words | Common name | Sequence notation | N-gram language model notation |
 | ----------- | ----------- | ----------- | ----------- |
 | 1 | Unigram | <img src="https://render.githubusercontent.com/render/math?math=(w)"> | <img src="https://render.githubusercontent.com/render/math?math=P(w)"> |